mdeand/language-design/src/content/Foundational Concepts/Type Classes.md

 can write generic code that is fully aware of Ribbon's safety and concurrency models.

-The [[Hot Module Reloading]] system provides a perfect example of this synergy with the `Migratable` type class:
+The [[Hot Module Reload]] system provides a perfect example of this synergy with the `Migratable` type class:

 ```